Installation for the exhibition 'AstroLAB',

 The pixels are projected as a galactic swirl of stars across the gallery.
 Implicit in this piece is the prospect of the imminent failure of one or both of the projectors.
 Implicit also is the allusion to Hershel’s great 40 ft telescope of 1749 and its gantry-like structure.

-Below: The Installation set-up (with lights on) showing the ladder construction supporting the sheets of mirror Melanex and the angle of the projectors casting pixels onto the wall.
+Right: The Installation set-up (with lights on) showing the ladder construction supporting the sheets of mirror Melanex and the angle of the projectors casting pixels onto the wall.
 The projected images would have been the start-up screen of the projector. (click to enlarge)

-Details below (click to enlarge)
+Projected pixel details below (click to enlarge)